tlswg/tls13-spec/draft-ietf-tls-tls13.md

 in the sender's end-entity certificate.
 RSA signatures MUST use an RSASSA-PSS algorithm, regardless of whether RSASSA-PKCS-v1_5 algorithms appear in "signature_algorithms".
 SHA-1 MUST NOT be used in any signatures in CertificateVerify.
-(Note that all SHA-1 signature algorithms in this specification are defined solely for use in certificates, not CertificateVerify signatures.)
+All SHA-1 signature algorithms in this specification are defined solely for use in legacy certificates, and are not valid for CertificateVerify signatures.

 Note: When used with non-certificate-based handshakes (e.g., PSK), the client's signature does not cover the server's certificate directly,